dorontal/consciousness/README.md

      conscious".
 Lack of consciousness then might be some sort of illusion.

-     * Perhaps that illusion is related to memory and periodicity: you were conscious but you just can't remember that you were.
+     * Perhaps that illusion is related to memory: when you were asleep you were conscious but you just can't remember that you were.
 Your memory of the conscious experience is wiped out so quickly before the next conscious moment, that you cannot hang on to any of those moments - before you know it, there's another one.
 This answer would require consciousness to be something that arises and ceases very rapidly.
 This can be consistent with "everything is connected", in this sense: when something in the universe arises, it creates the conditions for a moment of consciousness.
 When something in the universe ceases to exist, the consciousness that arose when it arose also ceases.